-Are you thinking of travelling alone in Italy?
+Are you thinking of travelling alone to Italy?
 Here’s why you should do it and six of the best solo travel destinations in Italy.

 La Bella Italia, the land of artists and sculptors, poets and dreamers.